Find Affordable College Courses

 #113 in Popularity

-Types of Degrees Radiation Protection Technician Majors Are Getting
+Types of Degrees Radiation Protection/Health Physics Technician Majors Are Getting

-The following table lists how many radiation protection/health physics technician graduations there were in 2020-2021 for each degree level.
+The following table lists how many radiation protection/health physics technician graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads